 What is an error loop

+In many cases, such as in densely populated areas, in practice it is difficult or impossible to measure the grounding resistance with auxiliary electrodes due to the fact that the necessary space for the auxiliary electrodes cannot be found.
+Thus we resort to measuring the resistance of the phase-conductor fault error loop.
 Loop Error is the path through which said fault current flows to earth and which starts and ends at the defect purpose of this measurement is to measure the impedance of the loop will be created if a ground connection system TN or TT, occur negligible impedance fault between active conductors, or between a phase conductor and an exposed conductive part or a protection conductor.

 The error loop formed in the event that the phase conductor, due to defective or worn insulation, comes in contact with the exposed conductive parts of a device is shown in the figure below.